 Everybody loves a Starbucks drink.
 Whether it be hot or iced, a Frappuccino or a fruit juice, there’s no denying that these drinks add a smile to your face.

-Unfortunately, the cost of buying these coffee drinks adds up even in just one trip.
-And if you’re on a tight budget, buying these drinks at Starbucks coffee shop can easily eat into your monthly expenses.
+Unfortunately, the cost of buying these coffee drinks adds up to too much money even in just one trip.
+And if you’re on a tight budget, buying these drinks at Starbucks coffee shops can easily eat into your monthly expenses.

 At the same time, you can share them with your friends and family.
 And in the event you can’t get to Starbucks, you you can still enjoy your favorite drinks in the comfort of your own home.